sparrowcode/sparrowcode.io-content/en/tutorials/mastering-progressview-swiftui.md

 To indicate the background work in the application use `ProgressView`.
-I'll show how use it on the ipad in the new Playground.
+I'll show how use it on the iPad in the new Playground.

 ## Indeterminate Progress